Edward I of England: Constitutional crisis

 Opposition from the laity took longer to surface.
-This resistance focused on two things: the King's right to demand military service and his right to levy taxes.
+This resistance focused on the King's right to demand military service and his right to levy taxes.
 At the Salisbury Parliament of February 1297, the Earl Marshal Roger Bigod, 5th Earl of Norfolk, objected to a royal summons of military service.
 Bigod argued that the military obligation only extended to service alongside the King; if the King intended to sail to Flanders, he could not send his subjects to Gascony.
-In July, Bigod and Humphrey de Bohun, 3rd Earl of Hereford and Constable of England, drew up a series of complaints known as the Remonstrances, in which objections to the extortionate level of taxation were voiced.
+In July, Bigod and Humphrey de Bohun, 3rd Earl of Hereford and Constable of England, drew up a series of complaints known as the Remonstrances, in which objections to the high level of taxation were voiced.
 Undeterred, Edward requested another lay subsidy.
 This one was particularly provocative, because the King had sought consent from only a small group of magnates, rather than from representatives of the communities in Parliament.
 While Edward was in Winchelsea, preparing for the campaign in Flanders, Bigod and de Bohun arrived at the Exchequer to prevent the collection of the tax.
 As the King left the country with a greatly reduced force, the kingdom seemed to be on the verge of civil war.
 The English defeat by the Scots at the Battle of Stirling Bridge resolved the situation.
 The renewed threat to the homeland gave king and magnates common cause.
-Edward signed the Confirmatio cartarum – a confirmation of the Magna Carta and its accompanying Charter of the Forest – and the nobility agreed to serve with the King on a campaign in Scotland.
+Edward signed the Confirmatio cartarum – a confirmation of Magna Carta and its accompanying Charter of the Forest – and the nobility agreed to serve with the King on a campaign in Scotland.

 Edward's problems with the opposition did not end with the Scottish campaign.
 Over the following years he would be held to the promises he had made, in particular that of upholding the Charter of the Forest.
 In the Parliament of 1301, the King was forced to order an assessment of the royal forests, but in 1305 he obtained a papal bull that freed him from this concession.
 Ultimately, it was a change in personnel that spelt the end of the opposition against Edward.
 De Bohun died late in 1298, after returning from the Scottish campaign.
 In 1302 Bigod arrived at an agreement with the King that was beneficial for both: Bigod, who had no children, made Edward his heir, in return for a generous annual grant.
-Edward finally got his revenge on Winchelsey, who had been opposed to the King's policy of clerical taxation, in 1305, when Clement V was elected pope.
+Edward got his revenge on Winchelsey, who had been opposed to the King's policy of clerical taxation, in 1305, when Clement V was elected pope.
 Clement was a Gascon sympathetic to the King, and on Edward's instigation had Winchelsey suspended from office.